What Are the Best Books to Learn About Global Investing?

 Step by Step Emerging Markets Investing: A Beginner’s Guide to the Best Investments in Emerging Markets Stocks

 Emerging markets are the fastest growing opportunities in the world.
-Joseph Hogue’s Step by Step Emerging Markets Investing is a relatively short read at just 60 pages, but it provides in-depth information into emerging markets investing, including reviews of the best and worst countries and strategies for mitigating the higher risk associated with these countries.
+Joseph Hogue’s Step by Step Emerging Markets Investing is a relatively short read at just around 60 pages, but it provides in-depth information into emerging markets investing, including reviews of the best and worst countries and strategies for mitigating the higher risk associated with these countries.
 Global investors interested in these markets may want to consider the book.

 Investing in Frontier Markets: Opportunity, Risk and Role in an Investment Portfolio